Badaam Rabdi (Almond pudding)

 Recent on the blog

-Pin it for later– If you wish you try this recipe later, click on any of the pictures to pin the recipe.
+Pin this post for later– click on any of the pictures to pin this for future.